genepattern/igv.js/DOC.md

 > Index file to use for a reference genome.
 Only necessary if genome is not provided above.

 **locus**
-> Provide a locus or gene of interest for your data. igv.js will launch on chr1.
+> Provide a locus or gene of interest for your data.
+If left blank igv.js will launch on all.